mjc-school/MJC-School/stage #1/module #4. Collections/lesson #2. List/list.md

 ### Overview

-The **ArrayList** class is a resizable array, which can be found in the _java.util package_.
+The **ArrayList** class is a resizable array, which can be found in the `java.util` package.
 Java **ArrayList** class uses a dynamic array for storing the elements, has no size limit.

 ```
   List<Integer> list = new ArrayList<>();